 - Coffee, cocoa, and a sweet treat in Florence: Florence has a lovely Old Town that’s great for wandering around.
-We always work in a stop to River Roasters for a cup of coffee, a sweet treat, and cocoa for the kids.
+We always work in a stop at River Roasters for a cup of coffee, cocoa and, a sweet treat.
 Usually we sit on the back deck, with the Siuslaw River behind us.

-- One of Western Oregon’s best hikes is along the way: Just before you reach the town of Mapleton, there’s a turnoff for the Sweet Creek Falls trail.
+- One of Western Oregon’s best hikes is along the way.
+Just before you reach the town of Mapleton, there’s a turnoff for the Sweet Creek Falls trail.
 Tucked inside forested hills, this kid-friendly trail is a local favorite.
-The entire way winds along a rocky hillside, with fenced walkways that follow a creek and over a dozen small and medium height waterfalls.
+The entire way winds along a rocky hillside.
+Fenced walkways follow a creek and over a dozen small and medium height waterfalls.

 Why our family loves the Oregon Coast

 Small towns and one city dot the 313 miles of the Oregon Coast.
-It’s just built up enough to where you don’t have to worry about finding a gas station or a place to stop.
-But it’s also rugged enough to feel like you’re getting away from it all, even as you make your way along Highway 101.
+It’s just built up enough so you don’t have to worry about finding a place to stop.
+But it’s rugged enough to feel you’re getting away from it all.
 With free public beaches, vast green forests, and rugged black cliffs, the Oregon Coast gives you a raw taste of nature and tops up your family’s sense of wonder.